2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Deficiency

-\begin{cor} Let $K$ be a local field of characteristic zero and $C$ be the hyperelliptic curve associated to the equation $y^2=df(x)$ where $f \in K[x]$ is monic and separable of degree $2g+1$ or $2g+2$ where $g$ is even.
-Suppose moreover that $K(J[2])/K$ is cyclic.
-Then $C$ is deficient over $K$ if and only if all irreducible factors of $f$ over $K$ have even degree, and $(d,F/K)=-1$ where $F/K$ is the unique quadratic subextension of $K(J[2])/K$. \end{cor}
+\begin{remark} As in \Cref{2-tors sect}, let $\mathcal{W}$ denote the $G_K$-set of ramification points of the $x$-coordinate morphism $C\rightarrow \mathbb{P}^1_K$.
+Further, let $\mathcal{T}$ denote the quotient of the sum-$1$ part of the permutation module $\mathbb{F}_2^\mathcal{W}$ by the diagonal action of $\mathbb{F}_2$.
+We see from \eqref{2_tors_g_mod_desc} that $\mathcal{T}$ is a torsor under $J[2]$.
+In fact, $\mathcal{T}$ can be identified as a $G_K$-set with the collection of theta characteristic on $C_{K^s}$ (see \cite[Section 4]{Mum71} and recall that $g$ is assumed even).
+From this we see that $C$ has a $K$-rational theta characteristic if and only if either $f(x)$ has an odd degree factor over $K$, or $f_0(x)$ factors as a product of $2$ conjugate polynomials over some quadratic extension of $K$.
+Thus the results above concerning deficiency apply precisely when $C$ has a $K$-rational theta characteristic. \end{remark}

-\begin{proof} As before we may assume each irreducible factor of $f$ over $K$ has even degree, in which case $f$ has degree $2g+2$.
-Then the assumption that $K(J[2])/K$ is cyclic ensures that there is indeed a unique quadratic subextension of $K(J[2])/K$ and that $f$ factors into two conjugate odd degree polynomials over $F$.
-The claimed result now follows from \Cref{deficiency lemma}. \end{proof}
+\begin{cor} Suppose that $K(J[2])/K$ is cyclic.
+If $C$ is deficient over $K$ then ($g$ is even and) every irreducible factor of $f(x)$ over $K$ has even degree.
+When this is the case, denote by $F/K$ the unique quadratic subextension of $K(J[2])/K$.
+Then $C$ is deficient if and only if $(c_f,F/K)=-1$. \end{cor}

-We conclude the section by characterising deficiency in terms of the minimal regular model of $C$.
-We will make extensive use of this criterion later.
-Since at times we will work with curves that are not necessarily hyperelliptic, we state the result in this generality here.
+\begin{proof} As noted above we may assume that each irreducible factor of $f(x)$ over $K$ has even degree, in which case $f(x)$ has degree $2g+2$.
+The assumption that $K(J[2])/K$ is cyclic now ensures that there is indeed a unique quadratic subextension of $K(J[2])/K$, $F/K$ say, and that $f_0(x)$ factors into $2$ conjugate polynomials over $F$.
+The result now follows from \Cref{deficiency lemma}. \end{proof}